justgu1/hard/README.md

 `PHP Hard` offers configuration options with reasonable defaults, easily customizable to fit your needs.
 Modify the settings in `~/.hard/.env` to suit your preferences.

 - `WWW_PATH`: The directory where your projects are located.
 Default: `~/hard`
   - Any project you create or clone in this directory can be accessed on `*.localhost`.
   - Example: After running `hard laravel new awesome-project`, simply open [http://awesome-project.localhost](http://awesome-project.localhost) and it’ll be ready to go!

 - `QUEUE_COMMAND`: Command to run your application queues.
 Default: `queue:work`
   - Can be changed to `queue:work --tries=3`, for example.
   - If you prefer to run Horizon, you can change it to `horizon`.

-- `DB_CONNECTION`: The type of database to use.
-Default: `mariadb`

-  - Can be changed to `pgsql` if you prefer to use PostgreSQL.
-  - Currently, `Hard` supports both MariaDB and PostgreSQL.

 - `DB_USERNAME`: Database user.
 Default: `root`
 - `DB_PASSWORD`: Database password.
 Default: `password`
 - `AWS_ACCESS_KEY_ID`: Minio user.
 Default: `root`
 - `AWS_SECRET_ACCESS_KEY`: Minio password.
 Default: `password`

 ---